 It could be argued that Kisstory is the ultimate armchair-ification of British rave culture, the screamers of the 1990s and early 2000s slimmed down into mixes, broken up by adverts and spun out across drive time car radios and shared office spaces.
 But in time, don't all great things deserve their armchair opportunity?
 We're very good at canonising certain parts of our musical heritage—really, how many more documentaries on the second summer of love do you need—but sometimes it's the most obvious experiences which end up being the most neglected.
 There's a million and one long reads on the first selectors who made their way across to Balearic islands, but what about that night in 2001 where you fell over in Cardiff city centre?
 What about the time in 2007 where you nearly made yourself sick trying to do the worm to a 50 Cent record?
 The nights that would otherwise die, eroded and forgotten by the passing of time, are now preserved.
 They are living on Kisstory.

 This love letter comes at an interesting time for station.
-As of this week Kisstory is now a national station, meaning it is accessible far outside of London, bringing the memories of sticky floors and singalongs across the United Kingdom.
+As of this week Kisstory is now a national station—which as a heads up means you have to retune your digital radio to get the latest station—meaning it's going to be accessible far outside of London for the first time, bringing the memories of sticky floors and singalongs to the rest of the United Kingdom.
 This can only be a good thing.
 You might not have thought about B15 Project's "Girls Like Us" in years, but it's part of you regardless.
 This is your drunken legacy.
 This is your history.